-It wasn’t just filmed that were served to us by the OTT platforms, but also all kinds of content that kept us engaged and entertained throughout the pandemic.
-May it be standup specials, documentaries, shows, and web-series, there wasn’t any content crisis despite the restrictions imposed.
+It wasn’t just films that were served to us by the OTT platforms, but also all kinds of content that kept us engaged and entertained throughout the pandemic.
+May it be standup specials, documentaries, shows, and web series, there wasn’t any content crisis despite the restrictions imposed.

 It is interesting to notice how several filmmakers took the lockdown and the pandemic as an inspiration to create something refreshing and exciting.
 The Tamil anthology film Puthum Puthu Kaalai, Malayalam movie C U Soon, Bollywood film Unpaused (all streaming on Amazon Prime) are a few to mention.
 Putham Puthu Kaalai and Unpaused were more centered around how the nationwide lockdown affected different sections of the country.
 However, C U Soon was a full-length thriller movie shot brilliantly in spite of the restrictions prevailing for film shoots.

-Some much anticipated films like Minnal Murali and Arabikadalinde Simham refrained from seeking refuge in OTTs.
-The makers argued that the films were made on a huge budget and OTT release will give them a run for their money.
+Some much-anticipated films like Minnal Murali and Marakkar-Arabikadalinde Simham refrained from seeking refuge in OTTs this year.
+The makers argued that the films were made on a huge budget and the OTT release will give them a run for their money.

 With vaccine distributions in effect, the government has decided to relax the restrictions on theatres.
-But apprehensions regarding individual safety is still a huge matter of concern and is inviting arguments from all parts of the country.
-On the other side, film organizations in Kerala are not ready to open cinema halls with just relaxed laws.
-They requested the government to lift all the restrictions but a final call is yet to be made on the matter.
+But apprehensions regarding individual safety are still a huge matter of concern and are inviting arguments from all parts of the country.
+Thalapathy Vijay’s Master was the first film that was released in theatres after the lockdown.
+Vijay fans sure did celebrate the release; however, the film was taken over by Amazon Prime Video after a week.